WU-RDS/RMA2023/02-basic_data_handling.md

 ## [5] "top10_track_explicit_1"    "top10_track_streams"
 ```

-#### Append and delete variables to/from data frames
+#### Select, append and delete variables to/from data frames

-To call a certain column in a data frame, we may also use the ```$``` notation.
+To return a single column in a data frame, use the ```$``` notation.
 For example, this returns all values associated with the variable "top10_track_streams":

 ```r